3b1b/manim/docs/source/getting_started/learning_by_example.rst

 .. note::

-  The flag ``-p`` plays the rendered video with default video player.
+  The flag ``-p`` plays the rendered video with the default video player.

   Other frequently used flags are: